Last updated:

 The fastest and most effective way to set yourself on the right path for SEO is by analyzing top-ranking competitors in your space.
 You can get inspiration from their site architecture and content to identify keyword niches your website can fit in.

-For instance, your eCommerce store must have product listings, and you’ll want them optimized for commercial intent queries.
-So let’s use Oja, an exciting UK-based eCommerce startup building London’s first online cultural supermarket, as a demonstration for keyword competition research.
+For instance, your e-commerce store must have product listings, and you’ll want them optimized for commercial intent queries.
+So let’s use Oja, an exciting UK-based e-commerce startup building London’s first online cultural supermarket, as a demonstration for keyword competition research.

-For your eCommerce store, you’ll want to define 5-10 competitors to study.
+For your e-commerce store, you’ll want to define 5-10 competitors to study.
 You can either brainstorm from personal knowledge or use Google search.

 In the UK, the major supermarkets competing against Oja are Asda, Waitrose, Tesco, Morrisons, Mark’s, and Spencer’s.
 You could’ve also passed by this article on the best online food shopping markets from a quick search for major UK supermarkets.